GenericMage/CoinClash/Type-A/Documentation/CCOrderRouterSpecs.md

 # CCOrderRouter Contract Documentation

 ## Overview
 The `CCOrderRouter` contract, implemented in Solidity (`^0.8.2`), serves as a streamlined router for creating and canceling buy and sell orders on a decentralized trading platform.
-It inherits functionality from `CCOrderPartial`, which extends `CCMainPartial`, and integrates with external interfaces (`ICCListing`, `IERC20`) for token operations, `ReentrancyGuard` for reentrancy protection, and `SafeERC20` for secure token transfers.
+It inherits functionality from `CCOrderPartial`, which extends `CCMainPartial`, and integrates with external interfaces (`ICCListing`, `IERC20`) for token operations and `ReentrancyGuard` for reentrancy protection.
 The contract focuses on order creation (`createTokenBuyOrder`, `createNativeBuyOrder`, `createTokenSellOrder`, `createNativeSellOrder`) and cancellation (`clearSingleOrder`, `clearOrders`), leveraging inherited functions for order preparation and execution.
 State variables are hidden, accessed via view functions with unique names, and decimal precision is maintained across tokens.
-The contract avoids reserved keywords, uses explicit casting, and ensures graceful degradation.
+The contract avoids reserved keywords, uses explicit casting, ensures graceful degradation, and avoids inline assembly.

 **SPDX License:** BSL 1.1 - Peng Protocol 2025

-**Version:** 0.0.5 (updated 2025-07-25)
+**Version:** 0.0.6 (updated 2025-07-27)

 **Inheritance Tree:** `CCOrderRouter` → `CCOrderPartial` → `CCMainPartial`